TV6 INVESTIGATES: Haunted house owners take steps to make sure the danger isn't real

 "Have an EAP, which outlines how they report an emergency, what their employees will do and where the exits are,” Morris said.

 While fire and trip safety is top of mind.
-At Skeleton Manor says humans are the bigger experience.
+At Skellington Manor says humans are the bigger experience.

 "I do have concerns as society is changing that more and more safety comes to mind for me and little more aware of the surroundings and the people coming in,” Steen said.